 - Does the network have a password?

-Most establishments have Wi-Fi nowadays, but they also tend to protect it with a password.
+Most establishments have Wi-Fi nowadays but they tend to protect it with a password.
 A public Wi-Fi hotspot without a password does not mean it’s unsafe.
 But you definitely should be cautious connecting to such networks;

 - Does the name look trustworthy?